BCLibraries/burns-exhibits/content/Eleanor Early/_index.md

 type: "exhibit"
 ---
-*Detail of Early's letterhead, undated, box 12, folder 54, Eleanor Early papers [(MS1995-005)](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21311150800001021), John J. Burns Library, Boston College.*
+*Early at the Empire State Building, New York City, undated, box 14, folder 23, Eleanor Early papers [(MS1995-005)](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21311150800001021), John J. Burns Library, Boston College.*

 Eleanor Early was born April 27, 1895 in Newton, Massachusetts.
 She grew up in Wellesley and attended Miss Wheelock’s School (later named Wheelock College) in Boston, where she was in a program for kindergarten teachers, and graduated in 1917.
 But she preferred to be a reporter, and started working for Boston newspapers, first as a cub reporter (with no typing skills), and then a feature writer.
 In the mid and late 1920s, she was a freelance writer for the International News Service.
 Also at this time, she tried her hand at writing fiction, serialized in newspapers, and later published as books.